turboapps/docs/server/hub_server/b-administration_hub_server.md

 ##### Application Repositories

 Each new application repository is added to Turbo Hub Server in the form of a Turbo container image, or SVM, which are pushed to the hub using the Turbo Client command line tools.
-For more information about SVMs and Turbo Virtualization Technology refer to *Turbo Hub Server Technology*.
+For more information about SVMs and Turbo Virtualization Technology refer to [Turbo Server Technology](/docs/server/overview#technology).

 ##### Adding a Container Image